About the Technology Gap Fund

 Application Evaluation Criteria

-Proposals will be evaluated by internal and external technical and business reviewers for the likelihood of commercial success of the technology and anticipated need of additional funding to bring the project to market.
+Proposals will be evaluated by internal and external technical and business reviewers for the likelihood of commercial success of the technology and the impact this funding will have in moving the technology forward.
 Elements considered in the criteria scoring may include, but are not limited to, the following:

-- Technical merit: Does this technology solve industry problems better than existing methods?
+- Technical merit: Does this technology solve customer needs better than existing methods?

 - Feasibility of commercialization and/or licensing: Does it seem reasonable that this research can be translated into a useful product?

-- Market potential: Is there need in the market for the proposed product or service?
+- Market potential: How large is the market for the proposed product or service and how much of that market could reasonably be served with this product or service?

 - Project feasibility: How likely is it that the project milestones can be achieved within the projected budget and timeframe?